 What Evidence Should I Collect at the Scene of the Accident?

 Whenever possible, take photos of the scene of the accident before moving the vehicles.
-If it’s unsafe to do so, try to draw a diagram showing how the vehicles collided as soon as you have a chance.
-You may have your vehicle towed to an auto body shop, especially if it’s not drivable.
+If it is unsafe to do so, try to draw a diagram showing how the vehicles collided as soon as you have a chance.
+You may need to have your vehicle towed to an auto body shop, especially if it is not drivable.
 Make sure to photograph and thoroughly document the damage to your vehicle before it gets repaired.
-The damage to your vehicle can support your bodily injury claim as well as your property damage claim.
+These pictures will be useful evidence of the damage to your vehicle, which can support your bodily injury claim as well as your property damage claim.

 After you leave the scene of the accident, continue to keep careful track of all records and documentation related to your injuries and damages.
 Taking the time to gather and archive as much evidence as possible after a car accident can be the difference between obtaining a fair settlement offer and fighting with insurance companies for appropriate compensation.
+This is also help to get your claim resolved in a timely and efficient mannger.
 Generally, strong evidence equals a strong case—and a satisfactory recovery.